Deploy

 Add a health check

-endpoint checks that the UI is running, the associated configuration is valid, and the ClickHouse connection is healthy.
+The TensorZero UI exposes an endpoint for health checks.
+This/health endpoint checks that the UI is running, the associated configuration is valid, and the ClickHouse connection is healthy.

 Customize the deployment

 The TensorZero UI supports the following optional environment variables.
-You can setTENSORZERO_UI_CONFIG_PATH
+For certain uncommon scenarios (e.g. IPv6), you can also customizeHOST inside the UI container.

 See the Vite documentation for more details.